Fall 2018 bagged yard waste collection

-Bagged yard waste will be collected this spring from May 7 to 18 during your grey cart garbage collection week, on your regular collection day.
+- Bagged yard waste will be collected between November 5 and 16 on your grey cart collection day.

-Yard waste can also be brought directly to the Waste Resource Innovation Centre at 110 Dunlop Drive for free.
+You can bring yard waste directly to the Waste Resource Innovation Centre at 110 Dunlop Drive for free all year.

 You can also top up your green cart with yard waste each week, throughout the year, for curbside collection.